davebryson/breezy/README.md

 ## Breezy

 A simple framework for building Tendermint applications.
-Primarily intended for rapid prototypes/demos :boom:
+Primarily intended for rapid prototypes/demos.

-What's it look like?:
+What does it look like?
 ```
 const breezy = require('breezy);